icopy-site/awesome-cn/docs/awesome/awesome-LaTeX.md

 - [LaTeXiT](https://www.chachatelier.fr/latexit/) - LaTeXit is an equation editor that makes it easy to drag-and-drop rendered equations (as PDF, PNG, etc.) into your non-LaTeX documents on the Mac. ![mac]
 - [LaTeX to Image](https://thomasahle.com/latex2png/) - Convert LaTeX to PNG, JPEG, or SVG images.
 Big symbols menu and easy drag-and-drop equations.
 - [pix2tex](https://lukas-blecher.github.io/LaTeX-OCR/) - LaTeX OCR ![windows] ![linux] ![mac] ![foss]
+- [Image to LaTeX](https://www.underleaf.ai/tools/image-to-latex) - AI-powered converter that transforms images of handwritten notes, equations, or tables into clean LaTeX code.

 ## LaTeX-compatible GUI tools